Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_4/README.md

 3. Create and publish a `LaserScan` message that will trigger the detector.
 4. Use `proc_output.assertWaitFor` to check for the "RED LIGHT" message.
 5. Shutdown `rclpy`.

+> [!NOTE]
+> Although this example uses output-based assertions, integration tests are not limited to log inspection.
+The test logic can use ROS 2 client APIs (via `rclpy`) to interact with the running system, such as subscribing to topics or waiting for a service to become available.

 #### Definition of Success
 The task is complete when tests are run again, and the output of `colcon test-result --verbose` shows **0 errors and 0 failures** for the tests in module_4, with the new requirements in the test script.